Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 European Markets

-Key European markets include:
+Key European markets include the following:

 Japan